callibrity/callibrity-theme/README.md

 Hey!
 Thanks for checking out this theme!
 I'm a software developer here at Callibrity and just loved the company colors so much that I thought I'd integrate it into my solution. 😎

-Out of one rabit hole and into the next, love,
+Out of one rabbit hole and into the next.
+Love,

 \- [Ivan](https://github.com/ivan-the-terrible) _the not so terrible_ ❤️

 ## Installation

-To install, go to Releases, find the VSIX file and download that.\
+To install manually instead of the Store: go to Releases, find the VSIX file and download that.\
 Use `code --install-extension .\callibrity-theme-0.0.1.vsix` to install it within VSCode.\
 Then, with VSCode open, you can do any of the following: